 5. Trying hard to stay off the blacklist

 When an ISP blacklists you, you can’t send emails.
 It isn’t easy to get off the list, so it is better to avoid getting into it.
 You will learn more about blacklists in the following section.

 So, we have seen what the best practices are to improve sender reputation.

-Let’s know a bit about the negative role of ISPs in email deliverability.
+Let’s know a bit about the negative role of ISPs in cold email deliverability.

 ISPs set a sending limit for every sender.
 It refers to the number of emails they think are acceptable and normal for sending in a specific period.
 As soon as you touch the sending limit, ISPs soft bounce the emails you send post reaching the limit.
 You have to wait for the limit to reset.

 The sending limit is different for everyone.
 There is a weekly limit for some senders, while for others, there is a daily limit.
 It all depends on the volume of emails you are sending.
-The strictness of the sending limit is based on your sender reputation.
+Moreover, the strictness of the sending limit is based on your sender reputation.
 However, regardless of how good it is, the emails will get soft bounced when you send way too many.
-You can avoid soft bounces by slowly increasing your email volume.
+But, you can avoid soft bounces by slowly increasing your email volume.

 When the ISP blocks you, you won’t be able to send emails.
 It happens when they receive too many spam complaints or when too many emails get hard bounced.